ravendb/ravendb/readme.md

    dotnet build
    dotnet run
 ```
-The example program should create a database with a sample dataset and make few quiries on it.
+The example program should create a database with a sample dataset and make a few queries on it.
 The results should be printed out to the console.

 Enjoy.